KimikaTeorikoa/python-notes-tccm/contents/printing.md

 print('The value of x is % and the value of y is %' % (x, y))
 ```

-The `<format>` is a string that specifies the format of the variable,
+The `<format>` field is a string that specifies the format of the variable,
 with details such as the total width, the number of decimals or
 the alignment.
 The most common syntax is `<align>W<type>`, where
 `<align>` is the alignment (not available with `%` method, and optional